jhortizu01/Overlook/README.md

 The Overlook is an app that shows users past,present and future bookings for their hotel stay.
 Users can also book a room with their specified date and preferences.

 ## Deployed Link
 To login, the user will type in <code>customer</code> with any number from 1-50.
 Each number represents a specific user with their own specific details.
+Password is <code>overlook2021</code>

 [Click here to see it live!](https://ecstatic-bhabha-e8b952.netlify.app)